Italy - What was the best? Worst? And where were we blown?

 Best lunch

 We ate at an incredible number of wonderful restaurants, mainly osterias.
 But one experience that I like to highlight is our lunch at Agrihotel Il Palagetto in Tuscany.
 We had no idea about this place, just happened to pass by just in time for lunch.
-What we discovered was the most amazing little hotel with miles of views and deliciously good food!
+What we discovered was the most amazing little hotel with Swedish miles of views and deliciously good food!
 We were all alone in the restaurant and the waiter was playing with his little baby when he wasn't serving us.
 I can still get taste memories of the truffle pasta that Anders ate when I close my eyes.
 What a place!
 Check it out if you want to stay in a cozy little hotel with 24 rooms in the middle of some of the most beautiful scenery in Italy!

 Il Palagetto in Tuscany